ALL-STAR GAME: 1959 WORLD SERIES: 1959 BEEN THERE: I walked around the outside on June 16, 2023.

-After several years of discussions, in January 2016 the National Football League announced that the Saint Louis Rams would relocate to their previous home in Los Angeles.
-The San Diego Chargers were given an option to relocate to Los Angeles as well, and they eventually exercised that option, and will share the Rams' future stadium.
-The Oakland Raiders had a contingent option to do likewise (if the Chargers had decided to stay put), and will relocate to Las Vegas by 2021 or so.
-For the next three seasons, while a huge new domed structure (SoFi Stadium) was being built in the suburb of Inglewood, the Rams will play in L.A.
-Memorial Coliseum, which had been their home from 1946 until 1979.
-There is a big new video board at the west end of the stadium, and temporary luxury suites in front of the "peristyle" arches.
+After several years of discussions, in January 2016 the National Football League announced that the Saint Louis Rams would relocate to Los Angeles, their previous home city.
+For the next four seasons, while a huge new domed structure (SoFi Stadium) was being built in the suburb of Inglewood, the Rams played in L.A.
+Memorial Coliseum once again, for the first time since 1979.
+A big new video board was built at the west end of the stadium, and luxury suites were installed in front of the "peristyle" arches.
 Prior to the 2018 season, the south side of the Coliseum was rebuilt, with a multi-level tower of permanent luxury suites.
-The Los Angeles Rams are scheduled to remain there one more year, moving into their massive new palace in September 2020 (with no fans in the stands due to the coronavirus), along with their tenants-to-be, the Chargers.
+The Los Angeles Rams are scheduled to move into their massive new palace in September 2020 (with no fans in the stands due to the coronavirus), along with their tenants-to-be, the Chargers.
 The capacity of L.A.
 Memorial Coliseum for USC Trojan games will be reduced from 93,600 to 77,500.

 SOURCES: Pastier (2007), Lowry (1992, 2006), Rosen (2003), Gershman (1993)